Can Cats Eat Cherries

 Can Cats Eat Cherries?

-Cherries are a good source of vitamins and minerals that help to promote good health of the feline friend.
+Cherries are a good source of vitamins and minerals that help to promote the good health of the feline friend.

 All in all, we do recommend you consult your veterinarian for more insight about the safety of the feline after eating cherries.